 ‘Big Picture’ is a free and impartial educational resource that explores the innovations and implications of cutting-edge science.
-It sets out to connect modern biomedical science with its ethical and social challenges (including looking at how research impacts on individuals) and place bioscience research in a historical and cultural context.
+It sets out to connect modern biomedical science with its ethical and social challenges (including looking at how research impacts on individuals) and to place bioscience research in a historical and cultural context.
 We have covered a wide range of topics, such as obesity, nanoscience, cognition, evolution, music and climate change.
 See our issues page for a full list.

 We believe parents, public engagement professionals, librarians and anyone else with a desire to learn more about science will also find ‘Big Picture’ useful.

 We have made a commitment to review and update all of our content once it reaches five years old, and we have also put every article from the printed issues on the website as well.
 Each resource is date-stamped at the bottom of its page, so you’ll be able to know when it was originally published and, if it was reviewed, when that was done.

 If you find something that doesn’t work quite right – perhaps a broken link or something that doesn’t read correctly – just contact us and let us know.
 We may already be working to fix it, but if not, we will address it quickly.